FREQUENTLY ASKED QUESTIONS___________

 What is the purpose of a bollard?

 Bollards are vertical posts adhered to or embedded in the ground.
 Their purpose is to provide protection to people and property.
-Bollards are often made of steel with aesthetically pleasing covers made of stainless steel or HDPE plastic.
+Bollards are now mostly made of steel for strength.
+Many have aesthetically pleasing covers made of stainless steel or HDPE plastic.
 Sometimes, bollards are made completely of stainless steel with no need for a cover.

 Where are the most common places bollards are installed?